99tests/photon-workflow-test-template/README.md

 Open the `com.the99tests.photon.tests.WorkflowTest` class in this project

-Customize the `setupPlaygroundWebDriver` method to setup and return a valid local web driver setup.
+Customize the `setupPlaygroundWebDriver` method to setup and return a valid playground web driver setup.
 Driver capabilities for various platforms can be found [here](https://hackmd.io/GwUwTOAMCMYLQEMQIMZwCwM3ARgdgFY84Z1ZJ1IBmAEwDMCg)

 in the `getEnvironment` method, change the return value to `PhotonTestEnvironment.PLAYGROUND`.